airspot-dev/krules/README.md

 number, so we'd like to keep them all backed by Redis.

-An important point that needs to be discussed here is that the chosen database solution for the subjects storage implementation doesn't correspond to the database you may choose to give safe persistence to all data regarding the entities related to your application even if they actually have an exact match with subjects.
+:bell:An important point that needs to be discussed here is that the chosen database solution for the subjects storage implementation doesn't correspond to the database you may choose to give safe persistence to all data regarding the entities related to your application even if they actually have an exact match with subjects.
 They are two totally different things.
 Subjects are meant to be the reactive part of your application and consequentially the contexts of the rules we'll define.
 They are always accessed directly by name and we can't do queries like _"give me all subjects having this value for that property"_.
-You still need to have a more usual database solution for that, which one is totally up to you and, easily, in the context of a KRules based application, its records will be kept updated by some rule reacting to some subject's state changes.
+You still need to have a more usual database solution for that, which one is totally up to you and, easily, in the context of a KRules based application, its records will be kept updated by some rule reacting to some subject's state changes.:bell:

 ### Build and deploy the image